eclipse-4diac/4diac-forte/src/modules/opc_ua/readme.md

 The code was changed a lot.
 There are now two handlers, one for the local server and one for clients, and an abstract parent class for both which have common code.
 Most work is shifted to these handlers which offer three main functions: initialize, execute and uninitialize.

 The layer pass its parameter to the abstract parent, which parses and checks that the restrictions from the table before are met.
-It returns an ACTION class and it from the action, it stores the local or remote (clients) handler to use it later.
+It returns an ACTION class and from the action, it stores the local or remote (clients) handler to use it later.
 When sending, the execute function is performed (on the respective handler).

 The local handler is mostly the same as before.